microsoft/PowerToys/README.md

 ### General

- - Added a setting for telemetry opt-in and sent event visualization.
+ - Added a setting for telemetry opt-in (off by default, however, see above for why we encourage you to opt-in!) and user controls to view data.
  - Improved exception logging by adding the type of Exception and InnerException.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Advanced Paste